wilddeer/blog/posts/en/2020-10-15 – SendGrid is going to hell/index.md

 ## And you are?

-At [Chatra](https://chatra.com), besides “reset your password,” there are several features tightly linked to sending emails: in the chat, it’s sending unread support replies to the visitor’s email, and the symmetrical feature—sending unread visitor messages to support’s email; in the mail, it’s actually sending email messages from support.
+In [Chatra](https://chatra.com), besides “reset your password,” there are several features tightly linked to sending emails: in chat conversations, it’s sending unread support replies to the visitor’s email, and a symmetrical feature—sending unread visitor messages to support’s email; in email threads, it’s actually sending email messages from support.
 All this was recently handled through SendGrid.

 And then one beautiful evening, around 11 PM, our prod tests for sending emails failed.
 Let’s take this moment as the start of the incident.